Book review of “The Lido” by Libby Page.

 As you can see, there is a whole lot to praise about this novel.
 However, there were a couple of things that didn’t sit completely right with me.
 One of these was the chapters in the book that described this fox that wanders the neighborhood.
 While I can understand why Page put these in the book, and I’m thankful she didn’t write them from the fox’s perspective, I felt that they didn’t really add all that much to the story.
 If it had been my novel, I probably would have left them out.
 The other thing that wasn’t quite right for me, were a couple of short chapters at the end of the novel, which gave the reader a touch too much information for my taste.
 Even so, Page is a very talented writer, with a lovely imagination and a true penchant for both character and plot development.
 That’s why I can recommend this book with a very strong four out of five stars.

 Simon & Schuster and Orion released “The Lido” by Libby Page on July 10, 2018.
-This book is available from Amazon, Barnes & Noble, Kobo eBooks, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (to support libraries and literacy, free worldwide delivery) as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo eBooks, Kobo audio books, eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (to support libraries and literacy, free worldwide delivery) as well as from an IndieBound store near you.
 I would like to thank the publishers for inviting me to read an ARC of this novel via NetGalley in exchange for a fair review.